-Morrison was responding to a news story by the Daily Telegraph on Wednesday which said “gender whisperer” teachers were being taught by experts “to spot potential transgender students in the classroom — with experts claiming the move has contributed to a 236 per cent surge in the number of kids wanting to change sex in the past three years.”
+Earlier, Scott Morrison responded to a news story by the Daily Telegraph which claimed teachers received training as gender whisperers “to spot potential transgender students in the classroom.”
+The article further claimed the move contributed to a 236 per cent surge in the number of kids wanting to change sex in the past three years.

 We do not need ‘gender whisperers’ in our schools.
 Let kids be kids. https://t.co/POzM26PXU5

 But counsellor and gender specialist Dr Elizabeth Riley, quoted in the Telegraph article, said she never trained teachers on “how to spot” transgender youth.

 Dr Riley told SBS News she only worked with NSW schools following a child coming out as transgender, not before.

 “Let kids be kids?
 That’s exactly what we are doing… and a lot of that is letting children be themselves.